×

 What do expats find most challenging?

 "Expats often find adjusting to a new culture and language challenging, as well as making new friends and settling into a new environment.
 Working in a foreign country for the first time can also be daunting, with expats having the added task of acclimating to a different work culture and expectations.
-Additionally, expats may feel emotionally isolated from their family back home, as well as find it difficult to navigate visa and immigration requirements," remarked one expat who made the move to Quebec City.
+Additionally, expats may feel emotionally isolated from their family back home, as well as find it difficult to navigate visa and immigration requirements," wrote one member in Quebec City.

 Is there a lot of crime in Quebec City?